agile-enigma/bsky_multitool/README.md

 # bsky_multitool

-**bsky_multitool** is a Python interface for collecting data from the AT Protocol underlying Bluesky.
-It can be used both as a command-line tool or as an importable module and is geared towards media analysis.
+**bsky_multitool** is a Python interface for collecting data from the AT Protocol underlying Bluesky and is geared towards media analysis.
+It can be used both as a command-line tool or as an importable module.

 It supports two modes:
 1. **stream**: Collect data in real-time as it is streamed through the AT Firehose
 2. **historical**: Collect historical Bluesky data.
+3. **repost-net**: Build a repost graph based on query parameters.
+4. **following**: Get the accounts followed by a provided account.
+5. **followers**: Get followers for a provided account.

 Output fields can be found at the bottom of this README.